santialbo/Buccaneer/README.md

 # Buccaneer

-Buccaneer is an unofficial API for The Pirate Bay (http://www.thepiratebay.se).
-You can use it for searching torrents in TPB easily.
+Buccaneer scrapes the results for search queries on The Pirate Bay (http://www.thepiratebay.se).

 ## Example of usage